 **This content was captured at the 2018 APA Annual Meeting and may reference information from various sources and terminology from previous editions of the DSM.

 - Non-Member - $12.50

-This course is free to APA members through the Course of the Month program.
-Promotional pricing valid November 1-30, 2019.
+This course is no longer free to APA members through the Course of the Month program.
+Promotional pricing ended November 30, 2019.

 - Interpret the relevance of family care giving for clinical care and interventions

 - Recognize growing diversity of caregivers and role of culture

 Estimated Duration: 30 minutes